Weighing too little is not good for your health and can contribute to a weakened immune system, fragile bones and feeling tired.

 If your low weight is caused by your diet, changing your diet to a healthy balanced diet can help you achieve a healthy weight.
 You should aim to gain weight gradually by eating foods that are healthy and also high in energy.
-If you're concerned about being underweight visit the NHS website where you can find more information to help you.
+Visit the NHS website if you're concerned about being underweight.

 Underweight older people

 Losing weight is not a normal part of getting older.

 You may be underweight because you’re not eating enough and not getting sufficient calories.